hushidong/biblatex-gb7714-2015/README.md

         `\usepackage[backend=biber,style=gb7714-2015,gbbiblabel=bracket]{biblatex}`

-	- add an option `gbtype` to control the output of the reference type and carrier identifier like [J/OL], option value = `true` for gb7714 style, print a title like: `an on-line article [J/OL]`,  option value = `false` for none identifier, print a title like: `an on-line article`.
-This option is also for author year style.
+	- add an option `gbtype` to control the output of the reference type and carrier identifier like [J/OL] (This option is also for author year style):

+		`gbtype = true` for gb7714 style, print a title with the identifier, like: `an on-line article [J/OL]`, this is the default setting.

+		`gbtype = false` for none identifier, print a title without identifier, like: `an on-line article`

         `\usepackage[backend=biber,style=gb7714-2015,gbtype=true]{biblatex}`

-	- add an option `gbpunctin` to control the output of `//` before bookauthor for entrytypes like inbook/incollection/inproceedings. `gbpunctin=true` to output `//`, `gbpunctin=false` to output a bibstring, for English it is `IN:`, If you want to eliminate it at all, please redefine the bibstring like `\DefineBibliographyStrings{english}{in={}}` in the preamble.
-This option is also for author year style.
+	- add an option `gbpunctin` to control the output of `//` before bookauthor for entrytypes like inbook/incollection/inproceedings(This option is also for author year style):

+		`gbpunctin=true` for gb7714 style, to output `//`, this is the default setting

+		`gbpunctin=false` for standard style, to output a bibstring, for English it is `IN:`, If you want to eliminate it at all, please redefine the bibstring like `\DefineBibliographyStrings{english}{in={}}` in the preamble.

         `\usepackage[backend=biber,style=gb7714-2015,gbpunctin=true]{biblatex}`

-	- add an option `gbctexset` to control the bibliography title's setting method. default is `gbctexset=true` with the title can be set by `\bibname` or `\refname` and the printbibliography option `title=title you want`, if `gbpunctin=false`, the title can be set by bibstring like `\DefineBibliographyStrings{english}{bibliography={title you want}}` or `\DefineBibliographyStrings{english}{references={title you want}}` and the printbibliography option `title=title you want`.
-This option is also for author year style.
+	- add an option `gbctexset` to control the bibliography title's setting method (This option is also for author year style):

+		`gbctexset=true` , the bibliography title can be set by `\bibname` or `\refname`, this is the default setting.

+		`gbpunctin=false`, the title can be set by bibstring like `\DefineBibliographyStrings{english}{bibliography={title you want}}` or `\DefineBibliographyStrings{english}{references={title you want}}`

+		in  addition, it can also be set with the printbibliography option `title`, like `printbibliography[title=title you want]`.

         `\usepackage[backend=biber,style=gb7714-2015,gbctexset=true]{biblatex}`

-	- add an option `gbcodegbk` to deal the tex source file encoded with GBK. if you want to compile GBK file with pdflatex or latex，set `gbcodegbk=true` is needed. if compile with xelatex, it should be none or `gbcodegbk=false`.
-This option is also for author year style.
+	- add an option `gbcodegbk` to deal the tex source file encoded with GBK (This option is also for author year style):

+		`gbcodegbk=true` , if you want to compile GBK file with pdflatex or latex

+		`gbcodegbk=false`, if you want to compile utf-8 file with xelatex, this is the default setting.

         `\usepackage[backend=biber,style=gb7714-2015,gbcodegbk=false]{biblatex}`

-	- add an option `gbstrict` to control the output of some unnecessary fields for GB/T7714-2015.
-If you want to output them as the standard styles, it should be `gbstrict=false`. default is `gbstrict=true`.
-This option is also for author year style.
+	- add an option `gbstrict` to control the output of some unnecessary fields for GB/T7714-2015 (This option is also for author year style).

+		`gbstrict=true`,  not to print those fields like language, this is the default setting.

+		`gbstrict=false`, to output them as the standard styles

         `\usepackage[backend=biber,style=gb7714-2015,gbstrict=true]{biblatex}`

-	- add an option `gbfieldstd` to control the format of some fields such as title, url and pages. option value = `false` for gb7714 style or `true` for standard style.
-This option is also for author year style.
+	- add an option `gbfieldstd` to control the format of some fields such as title, url and pages (This option is also for author year style):

+		`gbfieldstd = false` for gb7714 style, format of the fields follows the GB/T7714-2015, this is the default setting.

+		`gbfieldstd = true` for standard style.

         `\usepackage[backend=biber,style=gb7714-2015,gbfieldstd=false]{biblatex}`

-	- add an option `gbtitlelink` to control the hyperlink of title field. option value = `false` with none link or `true` to set the hyperlink.
-This option is also for author year style.
+	- add an option `gbtitlelink` to control the hyperlink of title field (This option is also for author year style):

+		`gbtitlelink = false` not to add hyperlink, this is the default setting.

+		`gbtitlelink = true` to set the title as a hyperlink.

         `\usepackage[backend=biber,style=gb7714-2015,gbtitlelink=true]{biblatex}`